 The same batch-cooking concept works great for starches.
-If I’m making an Asian rice-based dish for one night, then why not make a larger batch of rice and use it in coconut beans and rice or enchiladas for another meal?
+If I’m making an Asian rice-based dish for one night, then why not make a larger batch of rice and use for my black beans and coconut rice or chicken curry or for another meal?
 If the flavors of the meal are different enough, you won’t even notice you’re having the same spaghetti with marinara one day and with Thai peanut sauce the next.

 4. Sauces & Bases That Do Double-Duty